FarhadGUL06/YoutubeAPI/README.md

 Release Date: 17.04.2023

-This API can downlaod any mp3 file as mono mp3 file
+This API can download any mp3 file as mono mp3 file

 Don't forget to download FFMPEG: https://phoenixnap.com/kb/install-ffmpeg-ubuntu